fajnyCreeper/AutoRules/README.md

 }
 ```

+This bot is using nightly builds of DSharpPlus.
+[Tutorial, how to get nightly builds.](https://dsharpplus.github.io/articles/misc/nightly_builds.html)

 #### Footnote
 If you are missing some things you would like to see, feel free to [open new issue](https://github.com/fajnyCreeper/AutoRules/issues/new?assignees=&labels=&template=feature_request.md&title=) or contact me on [Discord](https://fjne.eu/discord)